untitled-llc/untitled-docs/docs/esquire/ads-automation/new-movers/overview.md

 10. The S3 folder triggers the SQS [**xander_audience**](https://us-east-2.console.aws.amazon.com/sqs/v2/home?region=us-east-2#/queues/https%3A%2F%2Fsqs.us-east-2.amazonaws.com%2F646976236542%2Fxandr_audience), that in turns triggers the Lambda [**xander-ads-automation**](https://us-east-2.console.aws.amazon.com/lambda/home?region=us-east-2#/functions/xandr-ads-automation).
 This lambda function makes the call to OnSpot API to post the hashed device IDs as a Xandr custom segment under the corresponding store's Xandr Ad account.
 It also triggers the SQS [**facebook_audience**](https://us-east-2.console.aws.amazon.com/sqs/v2/home?region=us-east-2#/queues/https%3A%2F%2Fsqs.us-east-2.amazonaws.com%2F646976236542%2Ffacebook_audience).

 11. This SQS will trigger the Lambda function [**fb-ads-automation-lambda**](https://us-east-2.console.aws.amazon.com/lambda/home?region=us-east-2#/functions/fb-ads-automation-lambda).
 This function makes the call to OnSpot API to post the hashed device IDs as a Facebook custom audience under the corresponding store's Facebook Ad account.

+## Supplemental Information

+### Split of Some Lambda Functions and S3 Buckets in the AWS Virginia Region
+The Lambda functions **onspot-address-devices-request** and **onspot-s3-output-copy**, the SQS **onspot\_address\_devices**, and the S3 bucket **esquire-onspot-va** are all under the AWS region US East N. Virginia (us-east-1) while the rest of Esquire's AWS is situated in US East Ohio (us-east-2).
+These 4 pieces are in a different AWS region because the OnSpot API can only use input body data that is inside an S3 in the same region as them, us-east-1.
+[The transfer of data using SQS is free between the same region (and is not between different regions once over 1GB of data).](https://aws.amazon.com/sqs/faqs/#:~:text=You%20can%20transfer%20data%20between,information%2C%20see%20Amazon%20SQS%20Pricing).
+This is why the SQS and Lambda functions are also in the us-east-1 region.

+There is a way to transfer data between different regions using SQS, but the IAM policy must be customized and the ARN cannot include the region.
+Look to this StackOverflow for more information (https://stackoverflow.com/questions/32527976/allow-aws-sqs-queue-access-across-regions/32530222)

+### Reason There are Two Separate SQS queues for Xandr and Facebook
+The Xandr SQS, **xandr_audience** is original set off by an S3 bucket drop into *esquire-segment-upload-bucket/NM/*.
+You cannot just have one **ad_audience** SQS that sends the message from S3 to both Lambda's because SQS can only sucessfully deliver once.
+It can not have one source message and two delivered messages of that source.
+You also cannot connect both SQSs, **xandr_audience** and **facebook_audience** to the S3 because S3 doesnot allow an overlap of prefix paths for two SQS's.
+Or in other words, S3 does not allow two SQS to be set on the same event folder path.

+In theory, you could set up the **xandr_audience** SQS on a different Xandr folder and **facebook_audience** SQS on a differnt Facebook folder and drop each file in both folders, but this would just add more work and repetition to the process.